unnatural-worlds/uwapi/_sources/concepts/programState.rst.txt

 - ``Preparation`` - countdown before the game actually starts.
 This alerts players to get ready.
 - ``Game`` - game is in progress.
 - ``Finish`` - game is over.
 Winners and defeated have been declared.
+- ``Paused`` - some players have requested the game to pause.
+It will return to the ``Game`` state when all players are ready again.
+- ``CutscenePaused`` - the game is playing a cut-scene, and game time is stopped.
+It will return to the ``Game`` state when the cut-scene finishes.
+- ``CutsceneRunning`` - the game is playing a cut-scene, and simulation continues.
+It will return to the ``Game`` state when the cut-scene finishes.

 Map State
 ---------